Excoriate/mcp-terragrunt-docs/docs/typescript-sdk/mcp-typescript-sdk.md

       role: "user",
       content: {
         type: "text",
-        text: `Please review this code:\n\n${code}`
+        text: `Please review this code:\n\n${code}`,
-      }
-    }]
-  })
+      },
+    }],
+  }),
 );
 ```

 ## Running Your Server

-MCP servers in TypeScript need to be connected to a transport to communicate with clients.
+MCP servers in TypeScript need to be connected to a transport to communicate
+with clients.
 How you start the server depends on the choice of transport:

 ### stdio